 Bradley University offers state-of-the-art facilities, a diverse cultural environment, and a beautiful campus.
 In this setting, graduate programs rapidly adapt to external forces that call for students to synthesize information and integrate knowledge as they prepare for careers in the twenty-first century—a century that promises continued technological change.

 Professional Programs for Emerging Leaders

-Each semester graduate students from a wide variety of institutions study in over 35 different programs.
-The various post-baccalaureate programs consist of masters’ degrees, the doctor of physical therapy degree, and graduate certificate programs.
+Each semester graduate students from a wide variety of institutions study in our on-site or online programs.
+The various post-baccalaureate programs consist of masters’ degrees, the doctor of physical therapy degree, the family nurse practitioner degree, the doctor of nursing practice degree, and graduate certificate programs.
 These graduate programs are intended to promote the professional development of graduate students by engaging them in research, creative production, workplace-oriented experiences, and theoretical studies.
 Emphasis is placed on developing leadership, technology, research, and teamwork skills through collaborations with nearly two hundred graduate faculty members, the University’s strategic partners, and other students.

 The Graduate School of Bradley University will make available to individuals desiring post-baccalaureate studies a selection of rigorous, high-quality professional degrees and certificate programs that will enhance their professional skills and intellectual development.
 It will be recognized for the quality of the advanced study, research, and creative production produced by the students and faculty.
 Students completing programs of study shall be recognized at the local, state, and national levels for their excellence in research, creative production, professional service, or performance in the workplace.